Clarity Insolvency

 • Your credit rating is affected for six years

-• Valuable assets, such as a car, may be sold
+• Assets of value, such as a car, may have to be sold

-• If not protected, creditors can still pursue you
+• If your trust deed does not become protected, creditors can still pursue you

 Frequently asked questions